etherdailydev/DeployMyContract/index.md

 You can use select not only the MainNet Ethereum network but test networks such as Kovan, Ropsten, Rinkeby.

 ## Is it free?
-Sorry, no. We take a few fee for each verification that goes into the development of the project.
+We take a few fee for each verification that goes into the development of the project.

 ## Requirements